 Hours: M-F 8:00 a.m. – 4:30 p.m.

-The Office of Regulatory Research Compliance (ORRC) at the University at Albany promotes ethical and responsible conduct of research through serving as a resource for researchers.
+The Office for Pre-Award and Compliance Services (PACS) at the University at Albany promotes ethical and responsible conduct of research through serving as a resource for researchers.
 The office provides policies, procedures, support, training and advice to aid researchers with compliance related to federal, state, university, and local regulations with regard to research.

 The office also identifies compliance risks and communicates those risks to the research community.
 Finally, the office monitors and investigates instances of noncompliance to protect the university research reputation.
-The ORRC offers the University community a variety of services:
+PACS offers the University community a variety of services:

 Research Compliance Board Administration